BHPepper/HormoneTherapy-DSS-BreastCancer/README.md

 ## Running the DSS Shiny App seen at [bhpepper.shinyapps.io/htDSS/](https://bhpepper.shinyapps.io/htDSS/) locally:

-To run the DSS, open "ht_dss.R" in RStudio and click the green arrow and text "Run App" in the top right corner.
+To run the DSS locally, open "ht_dss.R" in RStudio and click the green arrow and text "Run App" in the top right corner.
 Be sure to have the .RDS files in the same folder that were saved with the below code:

 ```{r}
 saveRDS(mod_integrated, 'integrated_mod.RDS')